tommybobbins/expert-octo-succotash/README.md

 #### Bodge

-To fix this, we need to create a /grafana directory on the EFS share and using an EC2,
+To "temporarily" this, we can create a /grafana directory on the EFS share and using an EC2,

 ```
 mount <EFS mount point>:/ /mnt